rohitkgupta/authentication-service-jwt/README.md

-#authentication-service Project written in Java, SpringBoot and gradle for build.
+#authentication-service Project written in Java, SpringBoot, JWT and gradle for build.

 Steps to build & run: